Who Needs Professional Liability Insurance?

-Your clients who run businesses will undoubtedly experience unexpected costs from time to time.
+Your policyholders who run businesses will undoubtedly experience unexpected costs from time to time.
 The right insurance coverage level and types of insurance can help their company minimize and manage any unplanned expenses.

 What Is Liability Insurance?

 Liability insurance protects against claims of injury or damage.
-For example, if your client owns a store and a shopper trips over a broken tile on the floor, liability insurance provides financial protection if the shopper sues your client.
+For example, if your policyholder owns a store and a shopper trips over a broken tile on the floor, liability insurance provides financial protection if the shopper sues your policyholder.
 Liability insurance typically falls into several categories:

 - General: General liability insurance protects businesses against claims that can come up due to physical injury to a person, property damage, or libel and slander.

 - Professional: Professional liability insurance protects businesses that provide professional services against financial claims that come up as a result of those services.
 For example, if a customer sues because they think a policyholder has been negligent, professional liability insurance would cover your client.

 - Product: Product liability insurance offers financial protection against claims that a company’s product causes physical harm to someone.
 For example, if a shipment of products is defective and burns or cuts people, product liability insurance would cover the costs of being sued by customers.